mysociety/alaveteli/doc/INSTALL.md

 (This will need execute privs so `chmod 755` if necessary.)
-This sets up directory structures, creates logs, installs/updates themes, runs database migrations, etc.  You should run it after each new software update.
+This sets up directory structures, creates logs, installs/updates themes, runs database migrations, etc.  **You should run it after each new software update.**

 One of the things the script does is install dependencies (using `bundle install`).
 Note that the first time you run it, part of the `bundle install` that compiles `xapian-full` takes a *long* time!

-On Debian, at least, the binaries installed by bundler are not put in the system `PATH`; therefore, in order to run `rake` (needed for deployments), you will need to do something like:
+The binaries installed by bundler are not put in the system `PATH`, but in `$ALAVETELI_HOME/bin/`; therefore, in order to run `rake` (needed for deployments), you will need to do something like:

-    ln -s /usr/lib/ruby/gems/1.8/bin/rake /usr/local/bin/

-Or (Debian):

-    ln -s /usr/lib/ruby/gems/1.8/bin/rake /usr/local/bin/
+    ln -s `pwd`/bin/rake /usr/local/bin/

 If you want some dummy data to play with, you can try loading the fixtures that the test suite uses into your development database.
 You